MA, PhD, University of Minnesota

 Recent and upcoming presentations

-Supported by the National Endowment for the Humanities, Project Andvari convened an international workshop in Washington, D.C., in November 2014, for researchers, museum professionals, and technology experts to define controlled vocabularies for a pilot project for integrated online access to collections of early medieval northern European artifacts.
+Funded by the National Endowment for the Humanities, Wicker and Lilla Kopár convened an international workshop in Washington, D.C., in November 2014, for researchers, museum professionals, and technology experts to define controlled vocabularies for Project Andvari, which will provide integrated online access to collections of early medieval northern European artifacts.

 Wicker’s recent publications